Mitte 2: Plot Introduction

 Jenny Epstein has attracted a stalker, Fridjof, who is madly in love with her.
 She asks bumbling writer Albrecht for help.
 They swap their cell phones and thereby trigger a series of catastrophes and accidents during which Albrecht manages to attract a stalker for himself.
-He meets Mikki's step-mother, a wealthy jazz musician.
+He meets Mikki's stepmother, a wealthy jazz musician.
 She decides to help him finance a musical production but under the condition that Mikki marries and returns to his former job as a lawyer.
 What she doesn't know is that Mikki's current love-interest is her arch-rival, Margaud, another jazz-singer.

 Autobiographical Issues

 The author claimed that no real-life persons were depicted in the novel, including the protagonist and narrator, also called ‘’Albrecht’’ who has no surname in the series, even though obvious parallels exist.
 Like the protagonist, the author was a resident of Berlin Mitte (1995-2012).
 Most of the locations, galleries, malls, shops and bars however are made up.